szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 `$ git add win-rate-small.data.pickle.dvc`

-A big advantage of this seems to be if you want to store your large data files remotely, and then pull them in when you want to work on them.
+A big advantage of this seems to be if you want to store your large data files remotely, and then pull them into your working environment only as needed.

-I think this is cute, but I'm not sure how it would work in practice.
+I think this is cute, but I'm not sure how it works in practice.
 Do you always delete the local copy of the file to save space?
 I may just be paranoid, but I always get nervous when I have to delete data, even if I know it's backed up somewhere else.
-I'm not sure if it's just because I first started working with data when disks could go bac and it took forever to load things, but it just feels weird to me.
+I'm not sure if it's just because I first started working with data when disks could go bad and it took forever to load things, but it just feels weird to me.

 Anyway, in the interest of time, I'm going to skip over this for now and maybe come back later.